_______________

 moderately exposed to highly exposed sites at depths of 1.5-43 m (5-140

-on a yellow sponge.
-It lays a bright yellow egg mass.
+ft).
+It may feed on a light orange sponge and it lays a bright yellow egg mass.

 Distribution:

-Big Island, Maui, Lanai, Oahu, Kauai, Niihau and French Frigate Shoals.
+Big Island, Maui, Lanai, Oahu, Kauai, Niihau and French Frigate Shoals (also Johnston Atoll).

 Taxonomic notes: